Learning Center

 AMA PRA Category 1 Credit(s)™

-The International Society for Clinical Densitometry designates this enduring educational activity for a maximum of 1.00 AMA PRA Category 1 Credits™.
-Physicians should only claim credits commensurate with the extent of their participation in the activity.
+Amedco LLC designates this live activity for a maximum of 1.00 AMA PRA Category 1 CreditsTM for physicians.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Date of Original Release and most recent Review or Update

-This activity was most recently reviewed and released on April 18, 2023, and will expire on June 1, 2024.
+This activity was most recently reviewed and released on October 15th, 2024.

 image